Chris1320/SetupGuides/Operating Systems/Arch Linux/Arch Linux.md

 - You have made a [[System Installation#Add A Non-Root User Account|non-root user]] in your system and is currently active.
 - You are currently connected to the internet.

-Some, if not all of the dotfiles, can also be used in other operating systems/distributions, but it's up to you on how you will do it since I haven't tested it on other systems yet.
+Some (if not all) of the dotfiles can also be used in other operating systems/distributions, but it's up to you on how you will do it since I haven't tested it on other systems yet.

 > [!WARNING]
 >